-COVID-19 Measures - Emergency rule 20-X-6-.19 did not authorize direct shipment of alcohol to AL residents, but allowed licensees to sell off-premise via curbside pick-up or takeout.
-This measure was effective from July 16th, 2020 to Sept 15, 2020.
+COVID-19 Measures - Emergency rule 20-X-6-.19ER did not authorize direct shipment of alcohol to AL residents, but allowed licensees to sell off-premises via curbside pick-up or take-out.
+This measure was effective from December 14, 2020 to January 4, 2021.